 - At my QTH there are two towers near the house and four 200 to 350 feet away.
-My noise level on 20 - 10 meters is worse for the close-in towers, unless I turn off electronic devices. - TVs (CRT or plasma), UPS & family-room computer, broadband router (makes birdies), wireless Internet dish, wall warts with switching power supplies, hand touch lamp !
+My noise level on 20 - 10 meters is worse for the close-in towers, unless I turn off electronic devices. - TVs (CRT or plasma), UPS (battery backup) on computers, broadband router (makes birdies), wall warts with switching power supplies for iPhone, & hand touch lamp ! - (That lamp got lost in the last move.)